matteoferla/GNB2_analysis/README.md

 A first course scan was done for all possible single amino acid changes in GNB2.

 Rosetta pmut_scan was performed on three of the models in order to get a mutational landscape.
 This repacks sidechains but does not alter backbones.
 Consequently, some mutations that are deleterious are neutral when the backbone is allowed to move.
+Proline mutations being a classic example.

-The full images of the landscapes can be found in [pmut_scan folder)[pmut_scan].
+The full images of the landscapes can be found in [pmut_scan folder](pmut_scan).

 Additionally two sets of violin plots are present.
 One is the distribution of scores, while the other is the scores subtracted by the unbound model, making it a crude interface score.